tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 # Access deployment

-When all apps are successfully deployed, and their Pod's status is `Running` or `Succeeded`, you can navigate to
+When all apps are successfully deployed, and their Pod status is `Running` or `Succeeded`, you can navigate to

 ```text
 https://portal.domain.tld
 ```

-If you change the subdomain of `nubus`, you must replace `portal` with the specified subdomain.
+If you change the subdomain of `nubus`, you must replace the subdomain of `portal` with the same subdomain.

 **Credentials:**

-openDesk deploys with the standard user account `Administrator`, which password you get retrieved as follows:
+openDesk deploys with the standard user account `Administrator`, the password for which can be retrieved as follows:

 ```shell
 # Set your namespace